 Dr. Morrison is Clinical Chief of the RPCI Department of Pathology & Laboratory Medicine, Director of Molecular Pathology and Director of the Pathology Resource Network.

-Dr. Roberto Pili, Chief of the Genitourinary Section and Co-leader of the Genitourinary Program at RPCI, talks about Provenge, the first FDA-approved vaccine for the treatment of cancer.
+Dr. Roberto Pili, formerly of RPCI, talks about Provenge, the first FDA-approved vaccine for the treatment of cancer.
 Joined by prostate-cancer survivor Russell Even, he talks about this drug, also known as sipuleucel-T, a new treatment option for some men with advanced prostate cancer.

 Jonathan Olsen, Campus Planning Chair, team captain Bill Wallace and Ride Manager Lisa Scherer stopped by WBEN's studios to talk about all things Ride for Roswell: basic information, the rider experience, what's new this year and what Roswell Park does with money raised through this 16-year-old fundraising effort.